galaxyproject/galaxy-hub/content/community/wg/index.md

 **Keywords:** Tactical emphasis, short and medium term planning, area/domain/component focused, applied

 Galaxy has grown a lot over the years, going from a project at one university in 2005 to the global community it is today.
-Several parts of the Galaxy ecosystem have become avowedly and obviously community driven during that time, including tools, code, training, and several other international efforts.  **Galaxy Working Groups push this global model to other areas of Galaxy as well.**  Working groups are an integral part of the [Galaxy Governance Model](/community/governance/).
+Several parts of the Galaxy ecosystem have become avowedly and obviously community driven during that time, including tools, code, training, and several other international efforts.  **Galaxy Working Groups push this global model to other areas of Galaxy as well.**  Working groups are an integral part of the [Galaxy Governance Model](/community/governance/) and are represented by the [Galaxy Technical Board](/community/governance/tcb/).

+## Committers Groups

+**Keywords:** Tactical emphasis, short and medium term planning, repo focused, applied

+Cutting across all Working Groups, *[Committers Groups](/community/committers/)* are responsible for what goes into the project repositories
+(and in Galaxy *everything* goes into repositories, including training materials and web sites).
+Each GitHub repository  has its own committers group, and each group is responsible for setting its own policies and membership.
+Committers have been around since the start of the project in 2005, and have been community-driven since 2015.

 ## Current set of Working Groups